 Expected Family Contribution Explained

 While parents aren’t required to pay for their child’s college expenses, the federal government does put a number on how much a parent should be expected to pay.
-This can affect the amount of money available for a college student through grants for education programs and loans.
+This can affect the amount of money available for undergraduate students through grants for education programs and loans.

 This is calculated when filling out the Free Application for Federal Student Aid (FAFSA) and is referred to as Expected Family Contribution (EFC).

-Several factors go into how the government calculates your EFC, including your family’s income, assets such as a home, your family size, and how many family members are attending college at the same time.
-Your Expected Family Contribution is used by schools to estimate financial aid needs.
+Several factors go into how the government calculates your EFC, including your family’s household income, assets such as a home, your family size, and how many family members are attending college at the same time.
+Your Expected Family Contribution is used by schools to estimate financial need based on the resources your family has.

-Generally, a lower ECF makes you eligible for more financial aid.
+Generally, a lower ECF makes you eligible for more financial assistance.
 A higher ECF might leave parents having to look for other options to finish paying college costs, like unsubsidized loans.

 To estimate your Expected Family Contribution, use the College Board’s EFC Calculator.